 - I couldn't help but feel he was priming me so I'd say all the right things and sell it on his behalf if he should send anyone around for a look.

-early 16th century (in the sense 'fill, load'): origin uncertain; probably based on Latin primus 'first', since the sense expressed is a “first” operation before something else.
+early 16th century (in the sense 'fill, load'): origin uncertain; probably based on Latin primus 'first', since the sense expressed is a ‘first’ operation prior to something else.

 prime the pump

-- Stimulate or support the growth or success of something by supplying it with money: capital from overseas that helps prime the US economic pumpMore example sentences
+- Stimulate the growth or success of something by supplying it with money: the money was intended to prime the community care pumpMore example sentences

 - ‘We are using public-benefit funds to prime the pump, but if this product is a success, then hopefully we will get all our money back and then some,’ he says.